 There’s a common saying that every day isn’t good, but there is good in every day.
 The same goes for fundraising.
 Even if we fall short of our goals, we learn valuable lessons and often achieve wins in other ways.
 Be sure to evaluate your success beyond dollars raised.
 For example, look for achievements in areas such as reaching new donors, renewing lapsed donors or deepening engagement with current donors.
 While the final dollar amount is important, it’s not the only indicator of success.

 Ready to take your fundraising to the next level?
-Check out NLC’s upcoming classes to sharpen your fundraising skills.
+Check out the Nonprofit Leadership Center’s upcoming classes and certificate programs to sharpen your fundraising skills.